-The levee cross sections for all Final Array of Alternatives were estimated using engineering judgement based on the limited data available during this study.
-Throughout this document, they will be referred as "levees."
-The study designs use the Hurricane and Storm Damage Risk Reduction System (HSDRRS) standards, the latest USACE guidance documents (i.e., engineer manuals, engineer circulars, etc.), as well as updated hydraulic modeling techniques as applicable and appropriate for the features presented herein.
+The levee cross sections in the Final Array of Alternatives were estimated using engineering judgment based on the limited data available during this study.
+Throughout this document, they will be referred to as "levees."
+The PDT used the Hurricane and Storm Damage Risk Reduction System (HSDRRS) standards, the latest USACE guidance documents (i.e., engineer manuals, engineer circulars, etc.), as well as updated hydraulic modeling techniques as applicable and appropriate for the features presented herein.